-In this tutorial, you will learn how to run ChatGPT in R, a popular programming language used by many data scientists.
-We will be talking about OpenAI API which can be called and used to run ChatGPT within R. OpenAI has official documentation for Python and Node.js library but R users need not feel let down by the lack of official documentation on ChatGPT API as this tutorial will now provide them with the necessary information.
+In this tutorial, you will learn how to run ChatGPT in R. We will discuss the OpenAI API which can be called and used to run ChatGPT within R. OpenAI has official documentation for Python and not for R but R users need not feel let down as this tutorial will now provide them with the necessary information.

 What is ChatGPT?